fmendoza/ngx-form-progress-bar/README.md

 ## 💅 CSS <a name="css"></a>

-Customize the progress bar with CSS variables
+Customize the progress bar with CSS variables.

 ```css
 ngx-form-progress-bar {